Azumi4han/safe-vk/README.md

 - Only [Long Poll](https://dev.vk.com/en/api/bots-long-poll/getting-started)
   is supported right now
 - Also has `watch` function that will be triggered each callback from VK
-- Provides a `get_users` function to fetch detailed information about users
+- Provides a `get_users` function for fetching detailed information about users, and a `get_members` function for retrieving a list of conversation participants
 - But these functions are enough to create a simple bot

 ## Prerequisites